xqqmdy/NiagaraTextToolkit/README.md

 The following are recommended settings on Niagara emitters.

 First of all, **Persistent IDs** must be enabled to avoid undefined behavior.
 The Data Interface assumes that the number of particles spawned by the emitter matches the length of the input text (ignoring whitespace if enabled).
-The plugin assumes you’ll use the `UniqueID` particle property to index each character, so that value needs to be persistent to avoid bugs.
+The plugin assumes you’ll use the `UniqueID` particle property to index each character, so that value needs to be persistent to avoid undefined behaviour.

 Next, you should enable **Local Space** simulation on your emitters.
 This isn’t required for the plugin to work, but emitters default to world space, and if you forget to switch to local space your particles will spawn at the world origin instead of where you spawn the Niagara System.